chjj/blessed/README.md

 - **keys** - use predefined keys for navigating the list.
 - **vi** - use vi keys with the `keys` option.
 - **items** - an array of strings which become the list's items.
 - **search** - a function that is called when `vi` mode is enabled and the key `/` is pressed.
 This function accepts a callback function which should be called with the search string.
 The search string is then used to jump to an item that is found in `items`.
+- **interactive** - whether the list is interactive or can have items selected (default: true).

 ##### Properties: